ibd1279/vks/README.md

 ## Memory management
 Unlike c-for-go, this wrapper does very little memory management for you.
-Most of the logic is for converting from Cgo types into go types, but ensuring that C memory is allocated and released is up to the program, not to this binding.
+Most of the logic is for converting from Cgo types into go types.
+Ensuring that C memory is allocated and released is up to the program, not to this binding.

+A helper method for AsCPtr() exists on structures that makes it easier to copy the structure to C. The program must call free on that structure to release the C memory.

 ## Completeness
 A list of the enabled features and extensions is available in the [vkxml.yml](https://github.com/ibd1279/vks/blob/main/vkxml.yml) file.

-Nothing is done to "fix" the names of functions or types.
-That means typing "vks.Vk" frequently.
-There are a couple of functions where I've taken a first stab at providing a more go-friendly wrapper ontop of the function, but for the most part, everything is working directly with the vulkan API.
+The project doesn't do much to make the Vulkan APIs much easier to use.
+Commands and types have the Vk prefix stripped, but not the constants.
+The API is used exactly how the C API would be used.

+The one place where it does make the API's easier to use is the SType field.
+Structures have a WithDefaultSType() method to make avoid typing that long constant.

 it also currently depends on the vulkan prototypes and linking with the vulkan library when building.